 To be eligible, your child must be three by 30 April in the year they start kindergarten, and:

-Applications are processed according to the priority of access guidelines set by the Department of Education and Training (DET).
-Beyond these priorities, offers are made according to the date of application.
 The kindergarten placement offers are sent via email or mail starting from July and August in the year prior to your child attending.
 Offers will continue to be made after this date as new applications are processed, and other vacancies become available.

 We do try to offer your preferred kindergarten placement however due to demand this is not always possible.